 Fire Safety Week Snack Ingredients and Directions

 You'll need five ingredients for this fire safety week snack: graham crackers, red food die, white frosting, pretzel sticks, and mini chocolate cookies.
-Before students begin making the fire truck snack you’ll want to add some red food dye to the frosting to make it red.

-Each student needs one graham cracker.
-They will spread the frosting to cover the graham cracker.
-Next they will need about four pretzel sticks to make the ladder.
-Two cookies for the wheels.
+Then students assemble the fire truck by putting on the Oreo wheels and ladder.
+Students will need to break one of the pretzel sticks to create the steps on the ladder.
 For the window, I just broke graham crackers into 1/8th squares.
 You could use Cheez-It's or any type of square cracker…but why buy another ingredient?
 Just keeping it real! 🙂

 Students will draw a picture of their fire truck snack and answer three questions on the bottom.
 When students are counting the ingredients they used, remind them not to forget to count the food coloring!

 If Fire Safety Week has passed, be sure to pin one of these images to remind your for next year!

+You can download a copy of this recording sheet by clicking here.
 For more fire safety activities check out this post.